Goose66/NSDocs/tasmota-pg3.md

     * key: mqttclientid, value: client ID for connecting to MQTT broker (optional - defaults to "TASMOTA_NS")
     * key: username, value: username for authenticating with alternate MQTT broker (optional)
     * key: password, value: password for authenticating with alternate MQTT broker (optional)
+6. If the MQTT configuration of your devices is already setup to support another home automation controller (e.g., Home Assistant) and you cannot use the default "tasmota/" topic prefix for your devices (see "Full Topic" configuration below), you can change the topic prefix that the plugin will look for with the following optional Custom Configuration Parameter:
+    * key: mqtttopicprefix, value: topic prefix for topic subscriptions (optional) The specified topic prefix value must match the prefix value in the full topic configured for the Tasmota devices.
+If no mqtttopicprefix parameter is specified, then the topic prefix defaults to "tasmota/".
+An empty topic prefix value is valid.
+If a non-empty topic prefix parameter is specified, it must include the trailing "/".

 ### Device configuration:
 The following configuration changes must be made to each Tasmota device on your network for it to work properly with the node server.
 These configuration changes can be made through the "Configuration" section of the web user interface for each Tasmota device.